hudec117/Mpv.NET-lib-/README.md

 var dllPath = @"lib\mpv-1.dll";

-// Create an instance of MpvFunctions. using (var functions = new MpvFunctions(dllPath))
+// Create an instance of MpvFunctions. var functions = new MpvFunctions(dllPath)
-{

 // Create mpv
 var handle = functions.Create();

 // Initialise mpv
 functions.Initialise(handle);

 // Create an instance of MpvEventLoop, passing in a callback argument
 // which will be invoked when an event comes in. using (var eventLoop = new MpvEventLoop(callback, handle, functions)) {
 	// Start the event loop.
 	eventLoop.Start();
 }
-}
 ```

 The code above does not contain any error checking, most of the mpv functions return an MpvError which indicates whether an error has occured.

-## Related Projects
+## Related Project

 * [Mpv.WPF](https://github.com/hudec117/Mpv.WPF) - User control library containing the mpv player, powered by this wrapper and mpv.
-* Mpv.WinForms - Upcoming user control library for Windows Forms.

 ## Licensing